One of the first things you will do in any accounting system is set up your chart of accounts.

 - Helps with filing your taxes

 At the highest level, the chart of accounts includes assets, liabilities, equity, revenues, and expenses.
 No actual standard exists for a chart of accounts format.
 However, there are lots of examples.
-In this article, we address the best way to set up a chart of accounts for an organization that owns and manages real estate.
+This article addresses the best way to set up a chart of accounts for an organization that owns and manages real estate.

 Chart of Account Order

-Although it is not necessary to use block numbering, it is what we find to be most useful.
-We recommend setting your chart of accounts up in groups of 1000’s so you have flexibility and room for growth.
+Although block numbering is not necessary, we find it most useful.
+We recommend setting your chart of accounts up in groups of 1000 so you have flexibility and room for growth.

 Number | Description | Purpose |